 NATIONAL AMERICAN RED CROSS FOUNDER’S DAY

-The American Red Cross is a humanitarian organization which provides assistance inside the United States and is the designated affiliate of the International Federation of Red Cross and Red Crescent Societies.
+The American Red Cross is a humanitarian organization that provides assistance in the United States.
+It is the designated affiliate of the International Federation of Red Cross and Red Crescent Societies.

-In addition to domestic disaster relief, the American Red Cross which is headquartered in Washington D.C. and governed by volunteers now offers services in five other areas:
+Headquartered in Washington D.C., the American Red Cross is governed by volunteers.
+In addition to domestic disaster relief, the American Red Cross also offers services in five other areas: